asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Create-Endpoints.md

 # Create Endpoints

 We'll be making three endpoints for this demo project: `root`, `base64`, and `picture`.
-To keep things simple, we'll just put all the endpoints in the `Program.cs`.
+To keep things simple, we'll just put all the endpoints in the `Program.cs` file.
 Add the following sections after the `builder.Build();` line.

 <tabs>
 <tab title="root">